Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 A portion of the tables is kept for those without reservations.
 Bear in mind, that it can be difficult to get a table or even get into a tent due to overcrowding.
 Heading to the festival earlier in the day is always a good idea to avoid the larger crowds.
 If you want to reserve a table, this must be completed with each individual vendor months in advance.

 You will need to ready yourself to share your table with complete strangers.
-Community style seating is common, but meeting new people can be a lot of fun.
+Community-style seating is common, but meeting new people can be a lot of fun.
 Plus after a few beers and some music, everyone at your table will be besties in no time.

-For more information on the individual tents, menus and reservations visit the Oktoberfest website.
+For more information on the individual tents, menus, and reservations visit the Oktoberfest website.

 9. Oktoberfest = Beer

 Yes.
 The main event.
 Beer.
 In 2015, a mouthwatering, 7.3 million liters of beer were sold during Oktoberfest.
-You will be able to enjoy the fresh drafts, made locally by 6 different breweries sold in liter size mugs for around €10-€12 each.
+You will be able to enjoy the fresh drafts, made locally by 6 different breweries sold in liter-size mugs for around €13-€16 each.

-You might want to note that the beer will be a bit stronger in alcohol content then you may be used to.
+You might want to note that the beer will be a bit stronger in alcohol content than you may be used to.
 Pacing yourself and grabbing a bite to eat in between would be a wise idea.

 One very important German word to learn prior to your arrival would be prost, which means “cheers”.
 This will prove helpful when you are bonding with the locals in the tents.